Summer Shake Up

-With that understanding in mind, Ballroom Marfa presents the third in its series of DJ Camps, an opportunity for area youth to acquire essential, lifelong party-rocking skills on the ones and twos, the dance floor, in flyer design and beyond.
+Ballroom Marfa presented the third in its series of DJ Camps, an opportunity for area youth to acquire essential, lifelong party-rocking skills on the ones and twos, the dance floor, in flyer design and beyond.
+The summer camp was free with breakfast and lunch provided.
+Students grades five through eight were invited to participate.

 Faith Gay was 2011’s DJ Camp instructor, and also works as a visual artist (BFA University of Texas), having exhibited work at D Berman Gallery, Austin, TX; Austin Museum of Art/Laguna Gloria, Austin, TX; McClain Gallery, Houston, TX; and Arlington Museum of Art, Arlington, TX.
 Her experience results in a uniquely powerful perspective on the art of DJing, as she easily draws comparisons between the practice of cultivating an event’s aesthetic and setting a dance floor into ecstatic motion with the act of site-specific installation.